gchure/phd/docs/src/chapter_02/section_05_results.md

 ### Comparison of Experimental Measurements with Theoretical Predictions

-We tested the predictions shown in  @Fig:induction_predictions by measuring fold-change induction profiles in strains with a broad range of repressor copy numbers and repressor binding energies as characterized in
+We tested the predictions shown in @Fig:induction_predictions by measuring fold-change induction profiles in strains with a broad range of repressor copy numbers and repressor binding energies as characterized in @garcia2011.
-@garcia2011.
 With a few notable exceptions, the results shown in
-@Fig:induction_experiments demonstrate
-agreement between theory and experiment.
-We note that there was an apparently systematic shift in the O3 $\Delta\varepsilon_{RA} = -9.7\ k_BT$ strains [
+@Fig:induction_experiments demonstrate agreement between theory and experiment.
+We note that there was an apparently systematic shift in the O3
+$\Delta\varepsilon_{RA} = -9.7\ k_BT$ strains [ @Fig:induction_experiments
-@Fig:induction_experiments (C)]  and all of the $R=1220$ and $R =1740$ strains.
-This may be partially due to imprecise previous determinations of their $\Delta\varepsilon_{RA}$ and $R$ values.
+(C)] and all of the $R=1220$ and $R =1740$ strains.
+This may be partially due to imprecise previous determinations of their $\Delta\varepsilon_{RA}$ and
+$R$ values.
 By performing a global fit where we infer all parameters including the repressor copy number $R$ and the binding energy
 $\Delta\varepsilon_{RA}$, we found better agreement for these strains, although a discrepancy in the steepness of the response for all O3 strains remains (see Materials \& Methods).
 We considered a number of hypotheses to explain these discrepancies such as including other states (e.g. non-negligible binding of the inactive repressor), relaxing the weak promoter approximation, and accounting for variations in gene and repressor copy number throughout the cell cycle, but none explained the observed discrepancies.
-As an additional test of our model, we considered strains using the synthetic Oid operator which exhibits an especially strong binding energy of
-$\Delta\varepsilon_{RA}=-17\,k_B T$ [@garcia2011].
-The global fit agrees well with the Oid microscopy data, though it asserts a stronger Oid binding energy of
-$\Delta\varepsilon_{RA}=-17.7\,k_B T$ (see Supplemental Chapter 7).
+As an additional test of our model, we considered strains using the synthetic Oid operator which exhibits an especially strong binding energy of $\Delta\varepsilon_{RA}=-17\,k_B T$ [@garcia2011].
+The global fit agrees well with the Oid microscopy data, though it asserts a stronger Oid binding energy of $\Delta\varepsilon_{RA}=-17.7\,k_B T$ (see supplemental Chapter 6).

-To ensure that the agreement between our predictions and data is not an accident of the strain we used to perform our fitting, we also inferred
+To ensure that the agreement between our predictions and data is not an accident of the strain we used to perform our fitting, we also inferred $K_A$ and $K_I$ from each of the other strains.
+As discussed in the Materials \& Methods and @Fig:induction_predictions, the inferred values of $K_A$ and
-$K_A$ and $K_I$ from each of the other strains.
-As discussed in the Materials \& Methods and  @Fig:induction_predictions, the inferred values of $K_A$ and $K_I$ depend minimally upon which strain is chosen, indicating that these parameter values are highly robust.
-We also performed a global fit using the data from all eighteen strains in which we fitted for the inducer dissociation constants $K_A$ and $K_I$, the repressor copy number
-$R$, and the repressor DNA binding energy $\Delta\varepsilon_{RA}$ (see Materials \& Methods).
+$K_I$ depend minimally upon which strain is chosen, indicating that these parameter values are highly robust.
+We also performed a global fit using the data from all eighteen strains in which we fitted for the inducer dissociation constants $K_A$ and $K_I$, the repressor copy number $R$, and the repressor DNA binding energy $\Delta\varepsilon_{RA}$ (see Materials \& Methods).
 The resulting parameter values were nearly identical to those fitted from any single strain.
 For the remainder of the text we continue using parameters fitted from the strain with $R=260$ repressors and an O2 operator.

 ![**Comparison of predictions against measured and inferred data.** Flow cytometry measurements of fold-change over a range of IPTG